wordpress-mobile/AztecEditor-Android/README.md

 ## storypark/AztecEditor-Android notes

 This fork is a WIP that attempts to add missing functionality for our use case whilst also removing a lot of the upstream code that we do not need as well.
-The main goal is to create the bare minimum amount of code required to get rich text editor with behaviours users expect.
+The main goal is to create the bare minimum amount of code required to get a rich text editor with behaviours users expect.
 It does not provide an html parser or serializer anymore and they're considered BYO.